guaka/radio-meteor/channels.coffee.md

 Here you can define the channels of your stream.

 	@channels = {

+## SomaFM streams

+The soma tag is used to know how to build the stream URL.

 		'cliqhop':  { tags: ['soma', 'idm'] }
 		'secretagent': { tags: ['soma'] }
 		'illstreet': { tags: ['soma'] }